 The Crispiest Brussels Sprouts.
 Ever.

 Like, ever ever?
 Yeah.
 I am for real.
-Until you’ve tried roasted shaved brussels sprouts, you haven’t had crispy brussels sprouts.
+Until you’ve tried roasted shaved Brussels sprouts, you haven’t had actually crispy Brussels sprouts.

-The trick is always in the surface area, baby.
+The trick is always in the surface area, baby (not, ahem, a deep fryer!).
 The more shreds, the more ground to cover…er, crisp.
-Even the middle gets crispy because, well, when you shred brussels sprouts, there’s really no middle anymore. *ta da*
+Even the middle gets crispy because, well, when you shred Brussels sprouts, there’s really no middle anymore. *ta da*

 How to Shave or Shred Brussels Sprouts